cerner/fhir.cerner.com/content/millennium/cds_hooks.md

 For more information on CDS Authorization best practices, see [this page](https://cds-hooks.org/best-practices/#jwt).

 ### Service Response ###
 When the specified condition(s) in the EHR are met, the CDS Hooks Server will make a POST request to the provided service url.
 The CDS service should return an array of cards formatted according to the [CDS Service HTTP Response specification](https://cds-hooks.hl7.org/1.0/#http-response).
+Sizing should be taken into account: the cards will be displayed in a pop-out notification panel that spans around 1/8 of the screen width, and any text overflow will be wrapped.

 #### Example Response from a CDS Service ####